 sudo rm -rf /var/lib/plexmediaserver

-If you installed the Nginx reverse proxy, remove the configuration file and reload Nginx:
+If you set up the Nginx reverse proxy, remove the configuration and reload Nginx:

 sudo rm /etc/nginx/conf.d/plex.conf